 In a blog titled The Alien inside us, I recently wrote about what I term the ‘lower masculine victimizer’, a piece of psychological programming we all carry which is the unavoidable outcome of a patriarchal social structure:

 “Generally thought of as the dominion of men over women, patriarchy is more accurately the dominion of the (masculine) victimizer over the (feminine) victim… the history of civilization is actually the history of victimization—right up to today.
 Regardless of gender, whenever we try to enforce or coerce to achieve our wants, our victimizer energy is in play.

 This impulse to victimization might be termed the ‘lower masculine victimizer’.
 I use the word ‘lower’ because the masculine qualities of strength, intelligence and anger can all be expressed in a ‘higher’, protective manner.
 Here they are used to mitigate lack at the expense of others—and to express primal pain.”

 The lower masculine victimizer gains pleasure from pain.
 The penis is its physical embodiment.
 Weapons—swords, knives, guns; all with a shaft-like shape and a pronounced tip—also embody the victimizer.

 But the archetype is the penis.
 It’s the aroused extension of its wielder.
 It gives sexual pleasure from penetration—the physical or sexual conquest of the other.

 Over thousands of years this symbolism became embedded in our collective unconscious.
 The Roman fascinum warned: touch this child and we’ll fuck you over.
-The woman on IMDb recoiled from Dennis Hopper’s nudity from age-old survival instincts.
+The woman on IMDb recoiled from Dennis Hopper’s nudity from age-old survival fears.
 Statues were defaced to ward off its malevolent presence.
-Because of its unconscious association with the lower masculine victimizer, the penis remains our most forbidding—and hence forbidden—image.
+Because of its unconscious link to the lower masculine victimizer, the penis remains our most forbidding—and hence forbidden—image.